After my own Hashimoto’s diagnosis in 2009, I wanted to figure out what I could do to live the healthiest life possible.

 The 3 Most Important Thyroid Nutrient Tests

 Most doctors will order these tests for you if you ask, and the tests should be covered by your insurance.
-If you do not have a doctor that is willing to order the tests for you, or if you have a high-deductible insurance plan, I’ve provided links for self-ordering options for each of the tests below, as well as a guideline for your optimal reference range and my preferred supplement choice.
+If you do not have a doctor who is willing to order the tests for you, or if you have a high-deductible insurance plan, I’ve provided links for self-ordering options for each of the tests below, as well as a guideline for your optimal reference range, and my preferred supplement choice.

-Please note: the lab interpretation guide I provide below is based on functional labs.
+Please note: The lab interpretation guide I provide below is based on functional labs.
 In some cases, doctors may consider your numbers “normal” when you are indeed deficient.
 Make sure to be an educated and empowered patient, and always ask for a copy of your own labs so that you don’t miss out on the life-changing effects of these important nutrients!